hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 - grid_and_block_mapping: Defines how your kernel is mapped into grids and blocks

 Optional:
-- pre_kernel_launch_check: A hook executed before the raw cupy kernel is accessed and run.
+- pre_kernel_launch_check: A hook executed before the raw CuPy kernel is accessed and run.
 Can be used to check if everything is ok before the launch happens.
     For example: Can be used to check if the given level is below the max level.